 4. Further Adjustment of the Credibility-Adjusted Table for Mortality Improvement

-The credibility-adjusted table used for plusplus segments may be and the credibility adjusted table used for minusminus segments must be adjusted for mortality improvement using the applicable mortality improvement scale described in Section 11.B.3 from the experience weighted average date underlying the company experience used in the credibility process to the valuation date.
+The credibility-adjusted table used for mortality segments may be and the credibility adjusted table used for longevity segments must be adjusted for mortality improvement using the applicable mortality improvement scale described in Section 11.B.3 from the experience weighted average date underlying the company experience used in the credibility process to the valuation date.

 Any adjustment for mortality improvement beyond the valuation date is discussed in Section 11.D.